 - Review your settings selections on the Ready to complete page and click Finish.

 After you create a VMkernel adapter on the vMotion TCP/IP stack, you can use only this stack for vMotion on this host.
-The VMkernel adapters on the default TCP/IP stack are disabled for the vMotion service.
+The VMkernel adapters on the default TCP/IP stack are deactivated for the vMotion service.
 If a live migration uses the default TCP/IP stack while you are configuring VMkernel adapters with the vMotion TCP/IP stack, the migration completes successfully.
-However, the involved VMkernel adapters on the default TCP/IP stack are disabled for future vMotion sessions.
+However, the involved VMkernel adapters on the default TCP/IP stack are deactivated for future vMotion sessions.

 What to do next